Comparing Tesla With Industry Competitors In Automobiles Industry - Tesla (NASDAQ:TSLA)

 -

-Compared to its industry, the company has lower Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $3.66 Billion, which is 0.02x below the industry average, potentially indicating lower profitability or financial challenges.
+The company has lower Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $3.66 Billion, which is 0.02x below the industry average.
+This potentially indicates lower profitability or financial challenges.

 -

-The gross profit of $5.05 Billion is 0.02x below that of its industry, suggesting potential lower revenue after accounting for production costs.
+Compared to its industry, the company has lower gross profit of $5.05 Billion, which indicates 0.02x below the industry average, potentially indicating lower revenue after accounting for production costs.

 -

-The company's revenue growth of 11.57% exceeds the industry average of 0.91%, indicating strong sales performance and market outperformance.
+With a revenue growth of 11.57%, which surpasses the industry average of 0.91%, the company is demonstrating robust sales expansion and gaining market share.

 Debt To Equity Ratio